An Alternative Trajectory for Generative AI: Unleashing the potential of neurosymbolic AI through abstraction

 \subsection{Formal languages as a mathematical abstraction}

-To operationalize formal reasoning in modern LLMs, the field has largely converged upon the Lean theorem prover~\citep{de2015lean, moura2021lean} as a definitive abstraction layer.
-Lean is an open-source, extensible, functional programming language and interactive theorem prover specifically designed to make the writing of correct, machine-checkable code and mathematical proofs efficient and maintainable.
-If an LLM attempts to generate a proof containing a hallucination or a logical fallacy, the Lean compiler immediately rejects it, providing deterministic feedback regarding exactly where the logic failed~\citep{lin2025goedel}.
-This dynamic shifts the burden of verification away from the probabilistic neural network and places it onto the symbolic compiler~\citep{yang2026formal_rlm_llms}.
+For formal reasoning in modern LLMs, the field has converged upon the Lean theorem prover~\citep{de2015lean, moura2021lean} as an abstraction layer.
+Lean is an open-source, extensible, functional programming language and interactive theorem prover designed to make the writing of correct, machine-checkable code and mathematical proofs efficient and maintainable ~\citep{lin2025goedel}.
+This shifts the burden of verification away from the probabilistic neural network and onto the symbolic compiler~\citep{yang2026formal_rlm_llms}.

 The broader ambition of AI mathematical reasoning requires direct engagement with universal formal languages.
 AlphaProof~\citep{alphaproof} fundamentally reconceptualizes the Lean language as a dynamic environment for RL.
-Problems are automatically formalized from natural English into Lean, enabling the neural network to generate proof steps while the compiler serves as a perfect, hallucination-free reward mechanism.
-This strict setup demonstrates the scalability of test-time compute, enabling the system to use large amounts of computation to explore and rigorously check hypotheses against the compiler during active problem solving.
+Problems are automatically formalized from natural English into Lean, enabling the neural network to generate proof steps whereas the compiler serves as a perfect, hallucination-free reward mechanism.
 To handle complex proofs with convoluted deductive chains, DeepSeek-Prover-V2~\citep{ren2025deepseek} uses recursive proof search via subgoal decomposition.
 It uses DeepSeek-V3~\citep{liu2024deepseek} to break a theorem into formal subgoals, then deploys a highly optimized 7B prover to solve smaller lemmas before assembling them into a complete formal proof.
-Furthermore, addressing RL challenges like model collapse and data plateaus, Goedel-Prover-V2~\citep{lin2025goedel} mitigates data scarcity through scaffolded data synthesis.
-It effectively creates its own curriculum by generating new subproblems from failed proof attempts.
+Goedel-Prover-V2~\citep{lin2025goedel} effectively creates its own curriculum by generating new subproblems from failed proof attempts.
 It also applies verifier-guided self-correction, using detailed feedback from the Lean compiler to iteratively revise and debug proofs within a single context window, achieving state-of-the-art results with significantly fewer parameters.